 Charging your EV in Palo Alto

-CPAU provides guidance and support to residents and organizations when navigating the transition from fossil fueled vehicles to EVs.
-Our EV and EV Charger
+Let us help with guidance and support when navigating the transition from fossil fueled vehicles to EVs.
+Our EV

 Click on a pin to learn more about the EV Charging Stations available in Palo Alto and the surrounding regions.
 Note: Some EV charging stations are free and others have fees and/or are only open to members of a certain network.